gbafana25/typetester/README.md

 - clear typed word with ansi escape sequence

 ## TODO
-- read typed chars until space, compare to word in paragraph
+- fix first word not reading correctly
+- fix segfaulting at end of text